Richard Petty: Petty's final ride (1992)

 Facing intense pressure, Petty barely managed to qualify at Atlanta, posting the 39th fastest speed out of 41 cars.
 He would not have been eligible for the provisional starting position, and had to qualify on speed.
 On the 94th lap, Petty became tangled up in an accident, and his car caught fire.
 Petty pulled the car off the track, and climbed out of the burning machine uninjured.
-His pit crew worked diligently with less than 20 laps to go to get the car running again, and with two laps to go, Petty pulled out of the pits and was credited as running at the finish in his final race.
+His pit crew worked diligently with less than twenty laps to go to get the car running again, and with two laps to go, Petty pulled out of the pits and was credited as running at the finish in his final race.
 He took his final checkered flag, finishing in 35th position.
 After the race, Petty circled the track to salute the fans one final time in his trademark STP Pontiac.

 Thereafter he made a few public show appearances at racetracks.
 On August 18, 1993, NASCAR participated in a tire test at the Indianapolis Motor Speedway, in preparations for the 1994 Brickyard 400.
 Petty drove several laps around the track, and then donated his car to the Speedway's museum.
-He would again step into a racecar in 2003 on the week of the final race under the Winston banner at Homestead-Miami Speedway, where he took a solo lap honoring his seven Winston Cup Championships for Winston's salute to the champions.
-In 2009 at the Coke Zero 400 in Daytona, for the 25th anniversary of his final, 200th victory in 1984, Petty drove one of his 1980s Pontiac racecars during the pace laps, leading the field for the first one.
+He would again step into a racecar in 2003 on the week of the final race under the Winston banner at Homestead–Miami Speedway, where he took a solo lap honoring his seven Winston Cup Championships for Winston's salute to the champions.
+In 2009 at the Coke Zero 400 in Daytona, for the 25th anniversary of his final, two-hundredth victory in 1984, Petty drove one of his 1980s Pontiac racecars during the pace laps, leading the field for the first one.
 The field split him and he followed it for one more pace lap before he pulled his car in.
 Finally, at the 2017 Southern 500 at Darlington, Petty led the field through several pace laps in his Plymouth Belvedere.
 He apparently stayed out a lap longer than expected and was humorously black flagged by the starter.
 Petty followed the pace car down pit road at the start of the race.